Go to Main menuGo to Content

 Supporting documentation validates the procurement decision and related process, and will vary depending on the dollar threshold involved in the transaction.

-Informal Procurement is the process of purchasing goods and/or services below $10,000.
-These purchases can be made directly with a supplier without obtaining competitive quotations and are not subject to review by Procurement Services.
+Informal Procurement is the process of purchasing goods and/or services below $25,000.
+These purchases can be made directly with a supplier without obtaining competitive quotations and are not subject to review by a Contracting Authority.

 • Receipt